Updated: Nov 26, 2020

 What happens if you buy a house with unpermitted additions?

-When buying a home, it is important to review what recent work has been completed and the proper permits have been pulled.
-These permits will ensure the work was properly completed and a city inspector verified the work.
+When buying a home, it is important to inspect the work that has been completed.
+This includes reviewing all recent work and checking if the proper permits have been pulled.
+These permits will ensure that a city inspector verified the work before the walls were covered up.
 This generally occurs during the home inspection process and a good home inspector will include pulling recent permits.

-When purchasing a property, you will also inherent any risks that come with any unpermitted work from the previous owner.
+When purchasing a property, you will also inherit any risks that come with any unpermitted work from the previous owner.
 This can include if the city comes after you with fines or even having to open up walls for an inspector.
 Depending on the work that was completed, you may even be required to hire an architect that can get expensive.
-The city inspector will want to open the walls to ensure that the plumbing or electrical are completed to meet building codes.
+Remediation is when the permits are pulled after the work has been completed.
+The city inspector will want to tear down the walls to ensure that the plumbing or electrical is completed to meet building codes.

-Homeowners insurance policies may also not insure any unpermitted work.
-It is reasonable for an insurance company to question any unpermitted electrical work that could cause a fire increasing the risk on the home.
-It would be worth verifying any of these tasks with your insurance company to ensure that you are on the same page
+Homeowner's insurance policies may also not insure any unpermitted work.
+It is reasonable for an insurance company to question any unpermitted electrical work, this work could increase the fire risk of the home.
+The insurance company has the right to drop your coverage which means that you will either have to remediate the work or find a new company that will offer to increase coverage.
+It would be worth verifying any questions you have with your insurance company to ensure that you are on the same page

 Mortgage Note Called